-PORTI FOLIO PARKS, OP EN SPACES AND E NVIRO NMENT: 5-YEAR PL AN 2022 - - 2027 100 KPA SFA December 1 .
-Target Prog gress Ro ıting Performance IDP Ref No Responsible Directorate Responsible Department National KPA Municipal SFA Priority KPI Name Description of Unit of Measurement Ward 5-Year Target 2022/23 2023/24 2024/25 2025/26 2026/27 2022/23 2023/24 2024/25 2025/26 2026/27 Comment TBC Directorate: Community and Protection Services Department: Community Services NKPA 1 SFA 2 Management Plans Finalise Jan Marais Park EMP and submit to Cape Nature to endorse before submitting to Council and the Minister for approval Submission of a Jan Marais Park Environmental Management Plan to the Council Number of the Jan Marais Park Environmental Management Plans submitted to the Council by 30 June 8 n/a n/a n/a n/a n/a n/a n/a n/a n/a n/a n/a Linked to the EMP.
-The current plan is still relevant and applicable to the status Nature Reserve.
-The Management authority provides input in the review and the revision of the policy and based on the Priority list Jan Marais is rated as a P2. ТВС Directorate: Community and Protection Services Department: Community Services NKPA 1 SFA 2 Management Plans Submission of a draft Management plan of Ida's Valley and Botmaskop to the Municipal Manager Number of draft Management Plans of Ida's Valley and Botmaskop submitted to the Municipal Manager by 30 June 5 and 6 1 1 n/a n/a n/a n/a ☺ n/a n/a n/a n/a Linked to the EMP.
+PORT FOLIO PARKS, OP EN SPACES AND E NVIRO NMENT: 5-YEAR PL AN 2022 - - 2027 IDP KPA ISFA Description of Target Prog gress Ro iting Performance Ref No Responsible Directorate Responsible Department National KPA Municipal SFA Priority KPI Name Unit of Measurement Ward 5-Year Target 2022/23 2023/24 2024/25 2025/26 2026/27 2022/23 2023/24 2024/25 2025/26 2026/27 Comment TBC Directorate: Community and Protection Services Department: Community Services NKPA 1 SFA 2 Management Plans Finalise Jan Marais Park EMP and submit to Cape Nature to endorse before submitting to Council and the Minister for approval Submission of a Jan Marais Park Environmental Management Plan to the Council Number of the Jan Marais Park Environmental Management Plans submitted to the Council by 30 June 8 n/a n/a n/a n/a n/a n/a n/a n/a n/a n/a n/a Linked to the EMP.
+The current plan is still relevant and applicable to the status of the of the Nature Reserve.
+The management authority provides input in the review and revision of the policy, and based on the priority list, Jan Marais is rated as a P2. ТВС Directorate: Community and Protection Services Department: Community Services NKPA 1 SFA 2 Management Plans Submission of a draft Management plan of Ida's Valley and Botmaskop to the Municipal Manager Number of draft Management Plans of Ida's Valley and Botmaskop submitted to the Municipal Manager by 30 June 5 and 6 1 1 n/a n/a n/a n/a © n/a n/a n/a n/a Linked to the EMP.
 Target achieved.
-TBC Directorate: Community and Protection Services Department: Community Services NKPA 1 SFA 2 Mont Rochelle Upgrade Completion of the Mont Rochelle entrance Number of Mon Rochelle entrances completed by 30 June 1 1 1 n/a n/a n/a n/a © n/a n/a n/a n/a Target achieved.
-TBC Directorate: Community and Protection Services Department: Community Services NKPA 1 SFA 2 Establish Friends Groups Establishment of a Friends Group for the Jan Marias Nature Reserve Number of Jan Marias Friends Groups established by 30 June WCO24 1 1 n/a n/a n/a n/a ☺ n/a n/a n/a n/a Target achieved.
+TBC Directorate: Community and Protection Services Department: Community Services NKPA 1 SFA 2 Mont Rochelle Upgrade Completion of the Mont Rochelle entrance Number of Mon Rochelle entrances completed by 30 June 1 1 1 n/a n/a n/a n/a © n/a n/a n/a n/a Target achieved. ТВС Directorate: Community and Protection Services Department: Community Services NKPA 1 SFA 2 Establish Friends Groups Establishment of a Friends Group for the Jan Marias Nature Reserve Number of Jan Marias Friends Groups established by 30 June WC024 1 1 n/a n/a n/a n/a © n/a n/a n/a n/a Target achieved.

-PORTI OLIO PARKS, OPE EN SPACES AND E NVIRC NMENT: 5-YEAR PI .AN 2022 - - 2027 IDB KPA SFA December of Target Pro gress Ro iting Performance IDP Ref No Responsible Directorate Responsible Department National Municipal SFA Priority KPI Name Description of Unit of Measurement Ward 5-Year Target 2022/23 2023/24 2024/25 2025/26 2026/27 2022/23 2023/24 2024/25 2025/26 2026/27 Comment ТВС Directorate: Community and Protection Services Department: Community Services NKPA 1 SFA 2 Establish Friends Groups Submit a revised Jan Marias Friends Group MOUs to the Municipal Manager Number of revised Jan Marias Friends Group MOUs submitted by 30 June WCO24 1 1 n/a n/a n/a n/a © n/a n/a n/a n/a Target achieved.
-Submitted to the Municipal Manager in January 2023.
-TBC Directorate: Community and Protection Services Department: Community Services NKPA 1 SFA 2 Management Plans Review of the Tree Management Policy Number of Tree Management Policies reviewed by 30 June WCO24 1 n/a 1 n/a n/a n/a n/a e n/a n/a n/a In progress to be completed by 30 June 2024
+PORTFOLIO PARKS, OPEN SPACES AND ENVIRONMENT: 5-YEAR PLAN 2022 - 2027 IDB KPA I SFA Description of Target Pro gress Ro ıting Performance IDP Ref No Responsible Directorate Responsible Department National Municipal SFA Priority KPI Name Unit of Measurement Ward 5-Year Target 2022/23 2023/24 2024/25 2025/26 2026/27 2022/23 2023/24 2024/25 2025/26 2026/27 Comment ТВС Directorate: Community and Protection Services Department: Community Services NKPA 1 SFA 2 Establish Friends Groups Submit a revised Jan Marias Friends Group MOUs to the Municipal Manager Number of revised Jan Marias Friends Group MOUs submitted by 30 June WCO24 1 1 n/a n/a n/a n/a © n/a n/a n/a n/a Target achieved.
+Submitted to the Municipal Manager in January 2023. ТВС Directorate: Community and Protection Services Department: Community Services NKPA 1 SFA 2 Management Plans Review of the Tree Management Policy Number of Tree Management Policies reviewed by 30 June WCO24 1 n/a 1 n/a n/a n/a n/a @ n/a n/a n/a In progress to be completed by 30 June 2024.